-We regularly engage with First Nations, customers and key stakeholders such as employees/unions, retirees, investors, governments, environmental non-governmental organizations, local communities and suppliers/partners in order to ensure our sustainability strategy, public commitments and reporting continue to reflect the interests and needs of our stakeholders and other interested parties.
+We regularly engage with Aboriginal peoples, customers and key stakeholders such as employees/unions, retirees, investors, governments, environmental non-governmental organizations, local communities and suppliers/partners in order to ensure our sustainability strategy, public commitments and reporting continue to reflect the interests and needs of our stakeholders and other interested parties.

 To maintain effective sustainability oversight and management practices, we continue to monitor our sustainability performance and recommend areas for improvement through our corporate sustainability committee.
 In 2016, we created an internal product stewardship committee – with representatives from the environment, operations, legal and sales departments – which has a mandate to support compliance with product stewardship regulations and to expand the possible end uses of our products.

 A tracking initiative was launched in January 2017 to report more detailed quantitative information on operating community outreach, including volunteer activities, charitable contributions, stakeholder engagement and other activities.